 Sparrowhawks are single-brooded and will breed in the year after hatching.

-Habitat and Distribution: One of our most frequent and familiar birds of prey, Sparrowhawks are birds of woodland, but they have adapted to life in our mosaic habitats, including gardens, farmland and even urban areas.
-Sparrowhawks occur over the whole of the UK, although they are scarcer in the north and west.
+One of our most frequent and familiar birds of prey, Sparrowhawks are birds of woodland, but they have adapted to life in our mosaic habitats, including gardens, farmland and even urban areas.
+Sparrowhawks occur throughout the whole of the UK, although they are scarcer in the north and west.
 Numbers crashed in the latter part of the 20th Century, due to pesticides used as seed dressings accumulating in their bodies through eating contaminated prey.
-This poisoning caused thinned egg shells leading to breakage in the nest.
-From the 1970s, after these chemicals were banned the population slowly recovered, leading to stability in the 1990s.
+This poisoning caused thinned eggshells leading to breakage in the nest.
+From the 1970s, after these chemicals were banned, the population slowly recovered, leading to stability in the 1990s.
 Numbers have dropped slightly in the last decade.

 Our Mission